Comparison of wave-structure interaction dynamics of a submerged cylindrical point absorber with three degrees of freedom using potential flow and computational fluid dynamics models: Numerical model based on the incompressible Navier-Stokes equations

 \subsection{Phase tracking}

-We use scalar level set function $\phi(\x,t)$ to identify liquid and gas regions, $\Omegal \subset \Omega$ and $\Omegag \subset \Omega$, respectively, in the computational domain.
-The zero-contour of $\phi$ function implicitly defines the liquid-gas interface $\Gamma(t) = \Omegal \cap \Omegag$.
-Similarly, the Eulerian indicator function $\chi(\x,t)$ of the immersed body is expressed in terms of the level set function $\psi(\x,t)$, whose zero-contour implicitly defines the surface of the body $\Sb(t) = \partial \Vb(t)$; see Fig.~\ref{fig_cfd_domains}.
+We use scalar level set function $\phi(\x,t)$ to identify liquid and gas regions, $\Omegal \subset \Omega$ and $\Omegag \subset \Omega$, respectively, in the computational domain. \REVIEW{The combined liquid and gas region denotes the fluid region described in the previous section, i.e., $\Omegal \cup \Omegag = \Omega_{\rm f}$.} The zero-contour of $\phi$ function implicitly defines the liquid-gas interface $\Gamma(t) = \Omegal \cap \Omegag$.
+Similarly, the Eulerian indicator function $\chi(\x,t)$ of the immersed body is expressed in terms of the level set function $\psi(\x,t)$~\footnote{\REVIEW{$\chi(\x,t) = 1 - H^{\rm body}$, in which $H^{\rm body}$ is the body Heaviside function defined in Eq.~\ref{eqn_Hbody} using $\psi(\x,t)$. }}, whose zero-contour implicitly defines the surface of the body $\Sb(t) = \partial \Vb(t)$; see Fig.~\ref{fig_cfd_domains}. \REVIEW{Without loss of generality, $\phi$ level set (signed distance) values are taken to be negative in the liquid phase and positive in the air phase.
+Similarly, $\psi$ level set values are taken to be negative inside the solid body, whereas they are taken to be positive outside the solid region}.
 Using the signed distance property of the level set functions, the material properties like density and viscosity can be conveniently expressed as a function of $\phi(\x,t)$ and $\psi(\x,t)$ fields

 As the simulation advances in time, the phase transport is described by the advection of level set fields by the local fluid velocity, which in conservative form reads as

 The signed distance property of $\phi$ and $\psi$ is generally disrupted under linear advection, Eqs.~\eqref{eq_ls_fluid_advection} and~\eqref{eq_ls_solid_advection}.
 Let $\widetilde{\phi}^{n+1}$ denote the flow level set function following an advective transport after time stepping through the interval $\left[t^{n}, t^{n+1}\right]$.
 The flow level set is \emph{reinitialized} to obtain a signed distance field $\phi^{n+1}$ by computing a steady-state solution to the Hamilton-Jacobi equation